Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Introduction

-To alleviate the hallucination problem specified in observation (3), MiDRE introduces two complementary expert networks (internal expert and external expert) within an LLM backbone.
-The internal expert considers the raw image-text pair, capturing sarcasm from surface-level incongruities, without relying on external information.
-To capture sarcastic cues from external knowledge, external expert considers the image-text content as well as the rationales generated from the LVLM.
+To alleviate the hallucination problem specified in observation (3), MiDRE introduces two complementary expert networks: an internal reasoning expert network (\textit{IRE}) and an external reasoning expert network (\textit{ERE}) within an LLM backbone.
+The \textit{IRE} considers the raw image-text pair, capturing sarcasm from surface-level incongruities, without relying on external information.
+To capture sarcastic cues from external knowledge, \textit{ERE} considers the image-text content as well as the rationales generated from the LVLM.
 A learnable gating module dynamically fuses the outputs from both experts, enabling MiDRE to adaptively balance between noisy external rationales and cues from the input image-text.
 This selective integration leads to more robust and interpretable sarcasm detection.
-Thus our key contributions are as follows: \begin{itemize} \item We introduce MiDRE, a novel framework that uses external reasoning and the reasoning based on content, using dual expert networks, with an adaptive and interpretable gating mechanism for identifying sarcasm. \item To address the semantic gap of contextual knowledge, we leverage multi-level external rationales (image, text, and combined) generated by a pretrained LVLM with chain-of-thought prompting for sarcasm detection. \item We conduct extensive experiments and demonstrate that MiDRE outperforms existing baselines, providing both improved accuracy and interpretability in sarcasm detection. \end{itemize}
+MiDRE achieves notable improvements over the best-performing baselines, with accuracy gains of $\Delta$1.84 and $\Delta$1.04 and F1-score gains of $\Delta$1.02 and $\Delta$3.79 on MMSD and MMSD2.0, respectively. \textbf{Our key contributions are as follows:} \begin{itemize} \item We introduce MiDRE, a novel framework that uses external reasoning and the reasoning based on content, using dual expert networks, with an adaptive and interpretable gating mechanism for identifying sarcasm. \item To address the semantic gap of contextual knowledge, we leverage multi-level external rationales (image, text, and combined) generated by a pretrained LVLM with chain-of-thought prompting. \item Through extensive experimentation, we show that MiDRE consistently surpasses existing baselines, achieving higher performance while making it possible to trace and understand the model’s reasoning pathway via gating patterns. \end{itemize}